weso/CWR-DataApi/docs/source/index.rst

      </a>
    </p>

-Landscape checks commits to make
+Landscape checks commits to make code health reports.